-- amounts of less than \$1,000 - amounts required to be paid by a Commonwealth, state or territory law or by a court order - payments of salary or wages (under a contract of service) - amounts that are capital, private or domestic in nature, and - certain amounts incurred by a general insurance company in connection with the issue of policies or the payment of reinsurance premiums.
+- amounts of less than \$1000 - amounts required to be paid by a Commonwealth, State or Territory law or by a court order - payments of salary or wages (under a contract of service) - amounts that are capital, private or domestic in nature.

-Amount required to be paid under a State law
+EXAMPLE-Amount required to be paid under a State law

-John operates a cartage business and paid \$1,200 on 31 December 2002 to register his truck for 12 months from 1 January 2003 to 31 December 2003.
+John operates a cartage business and paid \$1200 on 31 December 2001 to register his truck for 12 months from 1 January 2002 to 31 December 2002.
 The truck is used exclusively for business purposes.
-Although the registration fee is in excess of \$1,000 and it covers a period spreading across more than one income year, it is excluded expenditure.
-This is because the registration fee is required to be paid under a state or territory law.
+Although the registration fee is in excess of \$1000 and it covers a period spreading across more than one income year, it is excluded expenditure.
+This is because the registration fee is required to be paid under a State or Territory law.
 The prepayment rules do not apply to this type of expenditure and the fee is deductible in the year it is paid.